zedlopez/ifm/The Recipe Book.md

 ### See Also

-- [Looking] for a way to set the story&#39;s verbosity level for the player.
+- [Looking] for a way to set the story's verbosity level for the player.
 - [Scoring] for a discussion of score notification.
 - [Testing] for some examples of status-check commands created for alpha- or beta-testing of a story.